mstksg/inCode/copy/entries/verified-instances.md

 provide `<>`/`%<>`, but also a *proof that they are associative*.
 You can't write the full instance without it!

-`Semigroup` is be a "kind-class", because it is a bunch of methods and types associated with a certain kind.
+`Semigroup` is a "kind-class", because it is a bunch of methods and types associated with a certain kind.
 Which `<>` is dispatched when you do something like `x <> y` depends on the *kind* of `x` and `y`.
 GHC does "kind inference" and uses the `<>` corresponding to the kinds of `x` and `y`.